APC mourns former National Vice Chairman, Inuwa Abdulkadir — Daily Times Nigeria

 He held the traditional title of Magatakarda Babba (Chief Scribe) of the Sokoto Sultanate.

-In a statement by its Deputy National Publicity Secretary, Yekini Naben, the party said it has lost “a grassroots politician, true progressive and distinguished personality” who served the party and country meritoriously and at the highest level.
+The APC in a statement by its Deputy National Publicity Secretary, Yekini Nabena, the party said it has lost “a grassroots politician, true progressive and distinguished personality” who served the party and country meritoriously and at the highest level.

-“In grief, we urge all to remember and be comforted by the positive impact and indelible strides of the late Alh.
-Inuwa Abdulkadir esq left during his time on earth.
+“In grief, we urge all to remember and be comforted by the positive impact and indelible strides the late Alh.
+Inuwa Abdulkadir Esq left during his time on earth